allegro/blog/_posts/2021-07-14-How-to-turn-on-TypeScript-strict-mode-in-specific-files.md

 ### Turning strict-mode in development only?

-You could think of turning on strict mode during development, catching strict errors that way, and then turning off before pushing your changes, but this approach a few downsides.
+You could think of turning on strict mode during development, catching strict errors that way, and then turning it off before pushing your changes, but this approach has a few downsides.

 1. You’ve got to remember to change the `tsconfig.json` every time you make changes — without automation, this could get tedious.
 2. It won’t work in your CI pipeline